Andrew Davies and the magic of maps

 I don’t have one particular favourite spot in and around Heerlen, but when there are clear blue skies, the view from Vrouwenheide is especially grand.
 It’s as if the whole of the Euregion is at your feet.

-As it happens, for last year’s DMFF website I put together an ‘insider tips’ guide for visitors from outside the region.
+As it happens, I put together an English-language ‘insider tips’ guide for visitors from outside the region on the DMFF website a couple of years ago.

 But that’s really just the tip of the iceberg!